SAS-Systems/Unveiled-Documentation/SAD.md

 ## 5. Logical View

 ### 5.1 Overview
+In the following picture our class diagrams are shown.
+The classes are marked in colors depending on the MVC membership:

+- **Yellow/Orange:** Model components
+- **Blue:** Controller components
+- **Green:** View components

+![mvc overview][]

+In our UML diagram every activity class is assigned to a XML view.
+The settings activity is assigned to a default view.
+Furthermore the settings activity is connected with several fragments which are set for the different settings.
+Also every class is connected to the server connection class except the main activity to get their data from the server.

 ### 5.2 Architecturally Significant Design Packages

+#### 5.2.1 Model
+The DB schema is described in chapter 9.
+The model classes of our PHP-Backendstack is shown below:
+![model PHP][]

+#### 5.2.2 View
+The view components of our Android App consist of multiple XML-Files.
+They can't be shown in a class diagram.

+#### 5.2.3 Controller
+In the following diagram you can see the Java-Classes representing the controller components of our Android App:
+![controller android][]

 ## 6. Process View
 (n/a)

 ## 7. Deployment View
-In our UML diagram every activity class is assigned to a XML view.
-The settings activity is assigned to a default view.
-Furthermore the settings activity is connected with several fragments which are set for the different cases.
-Also every class is connected to the server connection class except the main activity.
+Our MVC architecture is spread over several different devices.
+Our server includes a database and the model components.
+Our Android App gets his data from our server and only has to implement the controllers and the views of the MVC pattern.
+The same applies to our website.
+![deployment diagram][]

 ## 8. Implementation View
 (n/a)

-### 9. Data View (optional)
+## 9. Data View (optional)

+![data model][]

 ## 10. Size and Performance
+(n/a)

 ## 11. Quality
+(n/a)

 <!-- Link definitions: -->